-Aimed at children from 4 (turning 5 in first half of 2017) to 8 years old, the First Kicks and Fun Football Programmes group players by age.
-They practice once a week and play mini-games every Saturday morning and occasionally Friday nights.
+Aimed at children from 4 (turning 5 in first half of 2020) to 8 years old, the First Kicks and Fun Football Programmes group players by age.
+They practice once a week and play mini-games every Saturday morning for Grade 5,6,7 and occasionally Friday nights for Grade 8's as detailed below.
 The mini-games last for 8 minutes then the “home team” stays on the mini field while “away teams” move clockwise into different grid for following game.

-Teams are made at the very beginning of the practice and are made according to friendship rather than skills.
+Teams are made at the very beginning of the season and are made according to friendship rather than skills.
 This allows the children to have fun and fall in love with the game first and foremost.
-There is not a competition ladder for these age groups with the focus being on fun.
+There is not a competition ladder for these age groups with the focus being on fun and skill development.

 Practices have a special set up made out of 4 to 5 different zones coned out with a coach in each zone delivering the FUNdamentals of football in a challenging and fun environment.
 This includes ball manipulation, 1 v.
 1, 2 v.
 2, passing and shooting exercises and minigames.
 Players are moved around each grid every 7-8 minutes to experience a different practice or exercise.

 The Club’s preference is to keep players practicing with their own Saturday team every week however sometimes the teams are mixed to stimulate children’s social skills and behaviours.